Our Staff

 Jessica Eckerstorfer

-Co Director, Programs & Communications
+Co Director, Programs and Operations

 jessica@theseadproject.org

-Jessica Eckerstorfer (siya, she, hers) is a 2nd generation, Filipina-American who grew up all over the Midwest, but settled in Minneapolis in 2012.
+Jessica Eckerstorfer (she, her, hers) is a 2nd generation, Filipina-American who grew up all over the Midwest, but settled in Minneapolis in 2012.
 She is a strong feminist, who believes in the intersectionality of social justice and the necessity of empathetic creativity.
 In addition, she is the Co-Founder and Artistic Community Director of Paranoid Tree Press.
 Her background is solidly based in arts nonprofit programming.
 She has dual Bachelor's degrees in English and philosophy with a focus of civic life and engagement from the University of Minnesota, Twin Cities and a Master's of Fine Arts in Creative Writing, Fiction from Columbia College Chicago.
 She is a two time recipient of the Albert P. Weisman Award, and her work can be found in The Ivory Tower, Pilcrow & Dagger, and Paper Darts Lit + Art Magazine.

 Kaysone Syonesa